JetBrains/intellij-platform-plugin-template/README.md

 The changelog is a curated list that contains information about any new features, fixes, and deprecations.
 When they are provided, these lists are available in a few different places: the [CHANGELOG.md](./CHANGELOG.md) file, the [Releases page][gh:releases], the *What's new* section of the Marketplace Plugin page, and inside of the Plugin Manager's item details.

 There are many methods for handling the project's changelog.
-The one, used in the current template project is the [Keep a Changelog][keep-a-changelog] approach.
+The one used in the current template project is the [Keep a Changelog][keep-a-changelog] approach.

 ### Release flow